Rodolfo Cuenca

-Rodolfo Cuenca, sometimes known by his nickname, Rudy Cuenca, is a Filipino businessman best known as the former chairman of the Construction and Development Corporation of the Philippines (CDCP), which is known today as the Philippine National Construction Corporation.
-He was a close associate of Ferdinand Marcos, and is noted not to be embarrassed by "his much-criticized close association with Marcos and his being tagged as a crony."
+Rodolfo Cuenca (May 1, 1928 – October 2023), sometimes known by his nickname, Rudy Cuenca, was a Filipino businessman best known as the chairman of the Construction and Development Corporation of the Philippines (CDCP), which is known today as the Philippine National Construction Corporation.
+He was a close associate of Ferdinand Marcos, and was noted not to be embarrassed by "his much-criticized close association with Marcos and his being tagged as a crony."

 Early life and education

-Rodolfo Cuenca was born on May 1, 1928, at the Philippine General Hospital, to Nicolas and Cristina Cuenca.
-He is the eldest among four children.
-Cuenca spent his early years in Vigan, as his father was assigned district engineer in Ilocos Sur.
+Rodolfo Cuenca was born on May 1, 1928, at the Philippine General Hospital in Manila, to Nicolas and Cristina Cuenca.
+He was the eldest among four children.
+Cuenca spent his early years in Vigan, as his father was assigned as district engineer in Ilocos Sur.
 In 1937, the family transferred to Bulacan, where Cuenca finished his fourth and fifth grade.
-He continued sixth grade in Ateneo de Manila on Padre Faura, then transferred to the Intramuros campus for his seventh grade.
+He continued sixth grade in Ateneo de Manila on Padre Faura Street, then transferred to the Intramuros campus for his seventh grade.

-During the Second World War, Cuenca withdrew from high school and worked some jobs, one of which was at the General Engineering Depot for the US Army in Malolos.
+During the Second World War, Cuenca withdrew from high school and worked some jobs, one of which was at the General Engineering Depot for the US Army in Malolos, Bulacan.
 In 1946, he returned to Ateneo to finish high school.
-He then enrolled in Far Eastern University to study commerce, but soon dropped out to work as a road contractor.
+He then enrolled at the Far Eastern University to study commerce, but soon dropped out to work as a road contractor.
 On 2 January 1948, he married Yasmin Santos, whom Cuenca met in Angat, Bulacan.

 Association with Ferdinand Marcos

 Cuenca financially donated to Ferdinand Marcos' first presidential campaign in 1965.
 In his second year of presidency, Marcos awarded large-scale projects to Cuenca's company, Cuenca Construction Company, which later became part of the Construction and Development Corporation of the Philippines (CDCP).
 Under the Republic Act (RA) 3741, private contractors were allowed to bid for government infrastructure projects.
-In 1967, CDCP won government contracts to build the Manila North and South Expressways, valued in just over $16 million.
-The company maintained its favored treatment until the early 80s, for the benefit Cuenca and Marcos, both of whom allegedly "divided and funneled commissions" and kickbacks into their own pockets.
+In 1967, the CDCP won government contracts to build the Manila North and South Expressways, valued at just over $16 million.
+The company maintained its favored treatment until the early 1980s, for the benefit of Cuenca and Marcos, both of whom allegedly "divided and funneled commissions" and kickbacks into their own pockets.

 According to Cuenca, it was in also in 1967 when he started joining Marcos to play golf, along with Robert "Bobby" Benedicto, the latter's classmate in UP Law School, and the former's close friend since the 1950s.
 These frequent golf sessions would continue well into the Martial Law era.
 For Marcos' re-election campaign in 1969, Cuenca again played the role of fundraiser.

-Tenure as Construction and Development Corporation of the Philippines (CDCP) Chairman
+Tenure as CDCP Chairman

-Cuenca's chairmanship of Construction & Development Corporation of the Philippines (CDCP) began in 1967, and lasted until 1983.
+Cuenca's chairmanship of the CDCP began in 1967, and lasted until 1983.
 It was during this period that Cuenca acquired much of his wealth, properties, and companies.
 Between these years, CDCP experienced a rapid rise of profits, mainly through what critics called "bloated" government contracts.
 These profits then suddenly plummeted, due to accumulation of government debts and unnecessary expenses.